tytydraco/yessleep/out/The_Rats_of_Appalachia_Part_One.md

 Back on the road, Mr. Harding downed his second beer.
 His mood was now rangy, volatile.

 “Here’s a tip for drinking beer while on our public roadways,” he said to me.
-“Always wear blue jeans and always drink a blue beer that camouflages it, like.”
+“A public service announcement, if you will.
+Always wear blue jeans and always drink a blue beer that camouflages it, like.”
 Then he added, “When you do take a drawl of the beer, chug as much as you can.
 Get in and get out quick, like a military mission.
 When you’re not drinking, keep the beer low, blending in with your jeans and in your hand closest to the door.”

 “Cool,” I said, and twelve-year old me truly thought so.